 - Clean and wash methi leaves.
 Trim the leaves and discard the stems.

-- Cover it with a damp cloth and set it aside.
+- Cover the dough with a damp cloth and let it rest for 10-15 minutes.

 ROLL AND COOK THE PARATHA